volt-build/volt-build/CONTRIBUTING.md

 - Improvements to the DAG (package `arena`)
 - `SnapShot()` function for the `Arena` struct
 - Fixing of things in [TODO.md](TODO.md), or fixing of the TODO's in the code
+- Better Error Messages (Very very appreciated if you do this!, This feature is very important for any kind of language)
+- Docs/Docs Website help (Different repo)

 Things that are not: